martinval11/commandkey/README.md

 ## Customization

-You can use the `style` attribute to customize the component, it's available in all components.

-### Syntax
 The recommended way is to use the `className` attribute to change the stylesheet using a normal CSS file:
 ```javascript
 <CommandInput className="custom-input" />